Prince WIlliam Sound Helicopter Tour

 Serpentine Glacier - Heli Alaska

-Nestled inland, north of Harriman Fjord and northeast of Harriman Glacier, lies the Serpentine Glacier.
-This glacier, named during the Harriman Expedition of 1899, is surrounded by Mount Gilbert to the north and Mount Muir to the west.
-Thanks to the high precipitation rates and mountainous terrain of the Chugach region, this area hosts the most extensive glaciated terrain in Alaska.
+The Serpentine Glacier lies inland, north of Harriman Fjord and northeast of Harriman Glacier.
+Named during the 1899 Harriman Expedition, this glacier is framed by Mount Gilbert to the north and Mount Muir to the west.
+The Chugach region, known for its high precipitation and mountainous terrain, contains some of Alaska’s most extensive glaciated landscapes.
+Serpentine Glacier and its surroundings illustrate the area’s dramatic geography, where snow and ice dominate year-round.

 Barry Glacier